 In 2009, the Eagleton Center on the American Governor interviewed Harold to document his experiences in New Jersey politics and public service, as well as his recounting of Governor Brendan Byrne’s administration.

 Read the transcript.

 Reba (Lerner) Martin, born in 1928, was one of five children raised by Ida and Nathan Lerner, Polish immigrants, in Englewood, New Jersey.
-Lerner graduated from Drew University in 1949 and went to work at Buitoni Pasta, testing the chemical composition of their products.
+Lerner graduated from Drew University in 1949 with a degree in Chemistry and went to work at Buitoni Pasta, testing the chemical composition of their products.
 Reba Lerner and Harold Martin met at a political rally.
-The couple married in 1956 and settled in Cresskill, New Jersey, where they raised four children, Gary, Terry, Sue, and Peter.
+The couple married in 1956 and settled in Cresskill, New Jersey, where they raised four children, Gary, Terry, Sue, and Peter and were blessed with eight grandchildren.
 Reba served as a volunteer with the local school PTA and the League of Women Voters.